VAID: Indexing View Designs in Visual Analytics System: Preliminary Study

 \subsection{Study Setup}

-In the workshop study, we asked participants to imitate the process of designing visualization prototypes to accomplish VA tasks.
+In the workshop study, we asked participants to imitate the process of designing visualization prototypes, with a specific focus on the task of creating multiple views to accomplish VA tasks.
 We followed the think-aloud protocol and gathered qualitative feedback from participants.